kirilcvetkov92/Vehicle-Detection/README.md

 Let's write the general algorithm :
 * Get Yolo CNN output
 * Discard all boxes with `Pc <= 0.6`
-* While tehre are any remaining boxes :
+* While there are any remaining boxes :
     * Pick the box with the largest `Pc`
     * Output that as a prediction
     * Discard any remaining boxes with `IOU>=0.5` with the box output in the previous step